 Genetic, dietary, hormonal, environmental, and lifestyle factors can all have an impact on acne.

-Genetic factors can have an impact on the development of acne in an individual.
-Research has shown that there is a high incidence of acne in twins as well as in family units that suffer from acne conglobata, a severe kind of acne.
 The risk of developing acne increases if a person has hyperandrogenism, XYY chromosome syndrome, or high cortisol or experiences early-onset puberty.
 This type of acne typically lasts a long time and is resistant to therapy.

 Certain foods and drinks have been associated with acne breakouts.
 Foods that contain a great deal of starch, such as refined grains, have been known to yield excess oil in the skin, resulting in acne flare-ups.
 Sugary drinks and dairy products can also generate excess oil in the skin.